 This pumpkin granola recipe uses just a handful of ingredients you probably already have in your pantry.
 It's quite forgiving, so feel free to swap ingredients as needed.
 I've shared a few options below.

 - Oats are the star of this show.
 Be sure to use old-fashioned rolled oats (not instant or steel-cut oats).
 If you or your granola-eaters are gluten-sensitive, be sure to source certified gluten-free oats.
 I like One Degree Organic sprouted oats and Bob's Red Mill gluten-free oats.
-(If you're looking for grain-free or paleo pumpkin granola, try this one from Paleo Running Momma.)

 - Pecans and pumpkin seeds add crispy goodness.
 Feel free to swap in other nuts, such as walnuts, hazelnuts, almonds, and/or cashews.
 Or use other seeds such as sunflower, flax, hemp, and/or sesame seeds.
-Or add popped amaranth as per the granola recipe in Alternative Baker.
+Or add popped amaranth as per the granola recipe in my cookbook, Alternative Baker.
 To keep the granola nut-free, omit the pecans and use other seeds in their place.

 - Olive oil adds richness and depth.
 You can sub any neutral-tasting oil such as sunflower, grape seed, or avocado oil.
 Melted butter, ghee, or coconut oil will work too.